tcltk/tcl/doc/markdown/msgcat.md

 # Package private locale

-A package using \fBmsgcat\fR may choose to use its own package private locale and its own set of loaded locales, independent to the global locale set by \fB::msgcat::mclocale\fR.
+A package using **msgcat** may choose to use its own package private locale and its own set of loaded locales, independent to the global locale set by **::msgcat::mclocale**.

 This allows a package to change its locale without causing any locales load or removal in other packages and not to invoke the global locale change callback (see below).

 This action is controled by the following ensemble:

-**::msgcat::mcpackagelocale set** ?\fIlocale\fR?
+**::msgcat::mcpackagelocale set** ?*locale*?
 : Set or change a package private locale.
-The package private locale is set to the given \fIlocale\fR if the \fIlocale\fR is given.
-If the option \fIlocale\fR is not given, the package is set to package private locale mode, but no locale is changed (e.g. if the global locale was valid for the package before, it is copied to the package private locale).
+The package private locale is set to the given *locale* if the *locale* is given.
+If the option *locale* is not given, the package is set to package private locale mode, but no locale is changed (e.g. if the global locale was valid for the package before, it is copied to the package private locale).

 This command may cause the load of locales.